osmanhassan/Musicshop-laravel/readme.md

 Open the command line on that directory and run the command: composer install.
 It will install all the dependencies of this project in your machine.
 It may take few minutes depending on your internet speed.

 <p>Step 5:</p>

+Run mysql server and go to phpmyadmin.
+Create a new database named laravel and set the collation utf8_unicode_ci.

+<p>Step 6:</p>

 In the command line run the command: php artisan migrate

-<p>Step 6:</p>
+<p>Step 7:</p>

 In the command line run the command: php artisan serve --port your free port number

-<p>Step 7:</p>
+<p>Step 8:</p>
 Run mysql server and go to your browser.
 For customer side write in the url: localhost:port you assigned previously/musicshop.
-For Admin side write in the url: localhost:port you assigned previously/login.intial username is:osman and password is:Aa*111.
+For Admin side write in the url: localhost:port you assigned previously/login.
+Intial username is:osman and password is:Aa*111 .
 You can change it later by adding a new admin from the menu.

 ## Author